Do you need some Halloween baby birthday party ideas? Check out our list of ideas to inspire you!

 The list is seriously endless.
 Try thinking outside the box!
 Your little lady would make a great policewoman, and your little man might enjoy being a unicorn.

 You are making great progress coming up with Halloween baby birthday party ideas.
 Now it’s time to think about the decorations.

 First of all, decide if your party is going to be inside or outside (or both!).
 Choose what areas of the house you’re going to use and decorate.
 You’ll need that info to calculate how many and what types of decorations you will need.

-Then, going back to your theme, think about the colors you’ve chosen and if you require to make any of the decorations yourself.
+Then, going back to your theme, think about the colors you’ve chosen and if you have to make any of the decorations yourself.

 Here are some decorating ideas for you:

 - Carved out pumpkins – rather than using real candles in these, as it will be a fire risk, try battery-operated candles or torches.
 This will give the same effect (if not better) than a lit candle.